7eventy7/trackly/README.md

 > Track your favorite artists' new releases with Discord notifications

 Trackly is a Docker container that monitors your music library and notifies you about new releases from your favorite artists via Discord webhooks.
-The application scans a specified music directory for artist folders and tracks new releases using the Discogs API.
+The application scans a specified music directory for artist folders and tracks new releases using the MusicBrainz API.

 ## ✨ Features

 - 📁 **Smart Directory Monitoring** - Watches your local music directory for artist folders
-- 🎵 **Release Tracking** - Tracks new releases (albums, EPs, and singles) from your artists
+- 🎵 **Release Tracking** - Tracks new album releases from your artists using MusicBrainz API
 - 🔔 **Discord Integration** - Sends beautiful Discord notifications for new releases
 - 🤖 **Automated Updates** - Automatic periodic checks based on your schedule
 - 🔄 **Real-time Updates** - Instant updates when new artists are added to the music folder
+- 🚦 **Smart Rate Limiting** - Respects MusicBrainz API rate limits with exponential backoff
+- 🎯 **Year-Specific Tracking** - Only tracks releases from the current year

 ## 📋 Prerequisites